JohnVMD/hypr---CAEL/README.md

-# hypr---NixOS
+# hypr---CAEL
-Configs for hyprland and hyprlock.
+Configs for CachyOS with hyprland

-> ⚠ PROJECT ON A PAUSE SINCE I'VE SWITCHED DISTROS ⚠

-Nix has been fun to use, but not the best choice for a begginer with low linux experience.
+> Nix has been fun to use, but not the best choice for a begginer with low linux experience.

-Might add NixOS to a dual boot setup later :)
+Base hyprland minimal setup paired with Caelestia Shell module instead of waybar.